AdrienHallet/OpenSourceStrategies/Synthese.md

 5. A diverse group working to standardize the format
 6. A recognized standard (e.g.: ISO)

+There is *de-facto standards*, which are either non-standardised format or a bad implementation of an existing standard.

+Also, we have to know that the best standrards does not always win, which mean we should not try to build the best possible one.

 ### Decentralization
 A distributed system in which multiple authorities control multiples aspects of something, forming a system in which you don't have to trust a single authority to interact with the system.
+It's a permanently evolving consensus (which is called "protocol").

+Why is it so hard ?
+Because you can't trust other members of the network, and you have to agree with them on the design.

 You can break the decentralized network:
 * Forking it (disagree)
 * Pretend to agree but in fact disagree (bamboozled again)
 * Respect the protocol but abuse the system (spam)

+Benefits of decentralisation :
+* Better resilience of the overal system (survivability)
+* Privacy and security

 Disadvantages of decentralization:
 * Agreement on protocol changes